 Collections of canned food, bottled water, used clothing, toys, books, shoes and other household items are sometimes incorrectly referred to as “in-kind donations,” but only supplies that meet all of the above criteria are truly in-kind.

 It can be very challenging for individual donors to meet the criteria listed above.
-In stark contrast, cash donations are the simplest for donors, more efficient for relief organizations and more effective for disaster-affected people.
+In stark contrast, cash donations are the simplest for donors, most efficient for relief organizations and most effective for disaster-affected people.
 They can be used immediately by relief organizations to purchase exactly what survivors need, when they need it.
-The kindest donations satisfy survivors’ most urgent needs – monetary donations do this simply and efficiently for everyone.
+The kindest donations – cash – satisfy survivors’ most urgent needs simply and efficiently.